fsmk/CS-VTU-Lab-Manual/VTU/Sem6/USP_CD_Lab/Syllabus.md

 9. Write a C/C++ program to implement the system function.
 10. Write a C/C++ program to set up a real-time clock interval timer using the alarm API.
-11. Write a C program to implement the syntax-directed definition of “if E then S1” and “if E then S1 else S2”.
+11. Write a C program to implement the syntax-directed definition of "if E then S1" and "if E then S1 else S2".
 (Refer Fig. 8.23 in the text book prescribed for 06CS62 Compiler Design, Alfred V Aho, Ravi Sethi, and Jeffrey D Ullman: Compilers- Principles, Techniques and Tools, 2nd Edition, Pearson Education, 2007).